The Guide To Buying & Selling Premade Dropshipping Stores

 Finally, the exclusive listings are for established Shopify dropshipping websites that can have large customer bases and a regular revenue stream.
 These are the most expensive since they’re already profitable.

-This is another well-established marketplace for buying dropshipping stores – to date, they’ve facilitated over $200 million in sales of online stores.
+This is another well-established marketplace for buying and selling dropshipping stores – to date, they’ve facilitated over $200 million in sales of online stores.

 Much like Exchange Marketplace, you can browse stores based on niche, including: